 2. They are continuously looking for producers.

 3. They are making friends with older agents through their association membership and continuously “market” to them for the eventuality of their retirements.
 They are often using our Contingency Buy/Sell Agreements to provide a no obligation means of securing a fair price in the event that something happens to the older agents.

 4. They do not sit in their offices every day.
 They are either selling insurance or are visiting their clients to keep them close to the agency.

-If your agency needs help re-establishing itself or forming a Succession or Perpetuation Plan, call us (800 779 2430).
+If you need help re-establishing your agency or forming a Succession or Perpetuation Plan, call us (800 779 2430).